VladRafli/Lab-Final-Project/README.md

  ##### Rafli Athala Jaskandi

  # Update!
- * Dont edit the Main Code first!
+ * Now you can edit the Main Code
- * I still simplified the code for more better looking code and easy readable and understanding
+ * Was already been simplified...

  ### Contributor:
  ##### VladRafli